 An unprotected human body is no match for a speeding truck or automobile.
 The result of pedestrian accidents is most often a serious injury and, in the worst cases, death.
-In Ohio, drivers have a duty to observe pedestrians and exercise reasonable care to avoid hitting them with their automobile.
-Many times, pedestrian accidents occur due to drivers talking on cellular phones, driving while intoxicated, speeding, disobeying traffic signals, and failing to yield at cross walks.
+In Ohio, drivers have a duty to observe pedestrians and exercise reasonable care to avoid hitting them with their vehicles.
+Many times, pedestrian accidents occur due to drivers talking on cellular phones, driving while intoxicated, speeding, disobeying traffic signals, and failing to yield at crosswalks.
 Children are even more susceptible to being struck by a car since they are smaller and thus more difficult to see.
 Additionally, children are often unaware of the traffic laws.
 Consequentially, the law imposes a higher duty of care upon drivers when children are at issue.
-At the Brannon Law Firm, we know the rights applicable to pedestrians and work hard to hold drivers responsible when they fail to follow the rules of the road.
+At The Brannon Law Firm, we know the rights applicable to pedestrians and work hard to hold drivers responsible when they fail to follow the rules of the road.

 Call Our Dayton Pedestrian Accident Attorneys

 An experienced Dayton pedestrian accident attorney can help sort out who was at fault in pedestrian accidents and determine whether you may be entitled to compensation for your injuries.
 Victims of pedestrian accidents are generally entitled to compensation for past and future medical expenses, pain and suffering, lost wages, lost earning capacity and loss of consortium.
 We have seen first-hand the dramatic impact a serious injury can have on a person and their family.